 Future of food

-Various fruits and vegetables have naturally occurring characteristics that offer a meat-like texture and utility, making them convenient substitutes for conventional meat.
-Jackfruit has quickly become popular for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for their flakey texture not unlike fish fillets.
+Various fruits and vegetables have naturally occurring characteristics that offer a meat-like appearance, texture or utility, making them simple alternatives to conventional meat.
+These wholefood mimics are becoming increasingly popular in culinary settings for their meaty characteristics.
+Jackfruit has become more widely used for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for having a flaky texture not unlike fish fillets.
 Certain kinds of mushrooms also become firm and fleshy when cooked or dried.
-These are nature’s mimics, naturally healthy, unprocessed foods that replicate particular characteristics of conventional meat, making them sought-after options for culinary innovation.

-The cells grow to become meat – except without the animal, and the pathogens, antibiotics, or adverse environmental impacts that animal farming can present.
+The end product is the meat we’ve come to love, but free of pathogens and faecal contaminants, and with a smaller environmental footprint.
 Genetic modification isn’t required.
-In fact, at scale, it looks much less like a laboratory and more like a beer brewery, with meat created in tall steel cultivator tanks.
+At scale, cultivating meat looks less like a laboratory and more like a beer brewery, with meat grown in large steel cultivator tanks.

 Cultivated meat represents an emerging sector that will expand the protein options available to consumers and help sustainably feed the growing global population.